 An initiative focused on international collaboration

-The Center for Psychological Gun Research is a loosely affiliated network of academic scientists who study the psychological causes and consequences of gun ownership and use in societies.
-Its members are interested in the development of practical theories that can inform individual responsibility and safety-oriented decision making.
-Yet they are also interested in the study of guns for the purpose of gaining general broader insights into human psychology.
-The researchers have lived and worked across North America, Europe, and Israel, which brings a wide range of scientific interests and perspectives on this globally relevant issue.
+The Center for Psychological Gun Research is a loosely affiliated network of academic scientists who study the psychological causes and consequences of gun ownership and gun use.
+Its members seek to develop theories that can inform individual responsibility and safety-oriented decision making.
+They also seek to gain general insights into human beings’ ancient psychological connection to weapons.
+The researchers have lived and worked across North America, Europe, and Israel, and they study the psychology of guns in free societies across the world.